oddbird/oddleventy/content/blog/2024/css-layout.md

 - **only 18.485%** of page loads use
   [the `grid-column` property](https://chromestatus.com/metrics/css/timeline/popularity/248)

-Container Queries are basically brand new.
+Container queries are basically brand new.
 But _what's going on with grids_?

 {% callout 'The CanIUse defaults are broken' %}